 Why Financial Planning Should Be Part of Your Family Planning

-Deciding to make the parenthood leap may be one of the biggest life decisions you’ll ever make.
+Making the parenthood leap may be one of the biggest life decisions you’ll ever make.
 It’s also a big financial decision.

 The good news is the stress of family planning can be mitigated with sound financial planning.
 Here are seven “what if” scenarios and solutions to help put your family on a path to financial confidence.

 Take baby steps, coming up with a written plan that includes a budget, short-term and long-term savings, adequate insurance, investments, and an overall estate plan.
-Financial planning also means tax planning.
+Financial planning also means tax strategies.
 Remember to take all the dependent tax breaks for which you now qualify, which could keep thousands of dollars in your bank account.

-Families with special needs children should be careful in how they save for their future: Holding too much money in that child’s name may disqualify them for certain government services and financial assistance, such as Social Security Income and Medicaid that they may need in adulthood.
+Families with special needs children should be careful in how they save for their future: Holding too much money in that child’s name may disqualify them for certain government services and financial assistance, such as Social Security Income and Medicaid that they may need in adulthood.2

 New parents often fret about their child’s health, with every sniffle a cause for concern.
 Parents have one month from the time their baby is born, or adopted, to add them to their health insurance policy, known as a “qualifying event.”
 Miss this important deadline and you’ll have to wait until the next open enrollment period.
 If both parents are employed, compare health plans to see which offers the best coverage for your child.

-Disability income insurance and life insurance can protect your family when you’re no longer able to financially care for them.
+Disability income insurance and life insurance can help protect your family when you’re no longer able to financially care for them.
 However, it’s important to know what you have: Many employer-based plans don’t transfer if you lose or leave your job.